VILPAUTOEE/TheOpenMind/README.md

 # TheOpenMind
 Website powered by hugo framework

-I used this https://github.com/Lednerb/bilberry-hugo-theme and you need to add it to `themes/bilberry-hugo-theme` for this to work
+I used this https://github.com/Lednerb/bilberry-hugo-theme and you need to add it to `themes/bilberry-hugo-theme` for this to work and you also need hugo